SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 We _could_ listen to the newsies and their horse-race commentary, who's up &amp; who's down, how important this or that person is, what the polls will say about politics and Biden's policies&hellip; but I just don't have the stomach for that.
-I mean, I'll watch a bit of the expert testimony because those folk actually know what they're talking about.
-But the newsies almost _never_ know what they're talking about, but insist on talking anyway.
+I mean, I'll watch a bit of the expert testimony because those folks actually know what they're talking about.
+But the newsies almost _never_ know what they're talking about, and insist on talking anyway.
+(__Notable exception:__ _STAT News_, especially reporters like Helen Branswell &amp;
+Matthew Herper.
+Below we will be well-guided by their liveblog of today's events.)

 <img src="{{ site.baseurl }}/images/2021-09-17-fda-covid-boosters-fda-3.jpg" width="400" height="401" alt="Pfizer/BioNTech submission to FDA for booster authorization" title = "Pfizer/BioNTech submission to FDA for booster authorization" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 <img src="{{ site.baseurl }}/images/2021-09-17-fda-covid-boosters-pfizer-submission.jpg" width="400" height="191" alt="Pfizer &amp; BioNTech: Submission of application for approval of boosters" title = "Pfizer &amp; BioNTech: Submission of application for approval of boosters" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">